King Kong on Broadway

 About King Kong

-"King Kong" follows the ambitious young actress Ann Darrow and maverick filmmaker Carl Denham as they voyage from the bustling streets of 1930s New York to an uncharted island to capture the world’s greatest wonder.
-At the center of this 21st-century theatrical reimagining: a 2,000-pound, 20-foot high gorilla and the woman who risks everything to help him.
+KING KONG comes alive through a stunning mix of puppetry, music and stagecraft.
+This “epic thrill ride” (Variety) follows the ambitious actress Ann Darrow and the filmmaker who promises to make her a star.
+Together, they voyage from 1930s New York to an uncharted island to capture the world’s greatest wonder.
+At the center of this theatrical reimagining: a 20-foot high, 2,000-pound ape and the woman who risks everything to help him.

 Tell Me More